Seahawks working Dre’Mont Jones into defense after making big investment

 But for the Seahawks, the biggest question won’t be whether Jones turns out to be a better signing than Allen but whether he simply makes the defense better this year than it was last season when the Seahawks ranked 25th in points allowed and 26th in yards allowed.

-The Seahawks moved quickly in free agency to not just sign Jones but also bring back Jarran Reed, moves made as they also decided not to re-sign tackle Poona Ford and release veteran tackle Al Woods and ends Shelby Harris and Quinton Jefferson (Ford signed with the Bills, Woods and Jefferson with the Jets and Harris remains unsigned).
+The Seahawks moved quickly in free agency to not just sign Jones but also bring back Jarran Reed — moves made as they also decided not to re-sign tackle Poona Ford and release veteran tackle Al Woods and ends Shelby Harris and Quinton Jefferson (Ford signed with the Bills, Woods and Jefferson with the Jets and Harris remains unsigned).

 And through the first two weeks of OTAs, Jones and Reed have been where expected, spearheading the middle of the defensive line.